igormv28/ibmcloud-kubernetes/README.md

 5. Choose a name for your first namespace, and create that namespace.
 Use this namespace for the rest of the Quick Start.

-`ibmcloud cr namespace-add <my_namespace>`
+`ibmcloud cr namespace-add gars`

 ### Push the image to your private registry
 1. Log your local Docker daemon into the IBM Cloud Container Registry.

 `ibmcloud cr login`

-2. Push a test image from Docker Hub.

-`docker push yeasy/simple-web`

-3. Pull the test image from Docker Hub.
+2. Pull the test image from Docker Hub.

-`docker pull yeasy/simple-web`
+`docker pull us.icr.io/gars/commerce:lbcluster`

-4. Choose a repository and tag by which you can identify the image.
+3. Choose a repository and tag by which you can identify the image.
 Use the same repository and tag for the rest of this Quick Start.

-`docker tag yeasy/simple-web:latest us.icr.io/<my_namespace>/simple-web:latest`
+`docker tag us.icr.io/gars/commerce:lbcluster us.icr.io/<namespace>/commerce:lbcluster`

-5. Push the image.
+4. Push the image.

-`docker push us.icr.io/<my_namespace>/simple-web:latest`
+`docker push us.icr.io/<namespace>/commerce:lbcluster`

-6. Verify that your image is in your private registry.
+5. Verify that your image is in your private registry.

 `ibmcloud cr image-list`